-Azubuike and Dotson Named 2020 Wooden Award All-Americans
+Azubuike and Dotson named 2020 Wooden Award All-Americans

-LOS ANGELES (KU ATHLETICS)– Kansas senior Udoka Azubuike and sophomore Devon Dotson were each named to the 10-member 2020 Men’s Wooden Award All-American Team, the Los Angeles Athletics Club announced Wednesday.
+LOS ANGELES, Calif.
+(KSNW)– Kansas senior Udoka Azubuike and sophomore Devon Dotson were each named to the 10-member 2020 Men’s Wooden Award All-American Team, the Los Angeles Athletics Club announced Wednesday.
 Additionally, Azubuike was named one of five finalists for the 2020 Wooden Award.
 The men’s and women’s Wooden Award All-American teams were selected by the Wooden Award National Advisory Board.

 This is the fourth time in the last five seasons a Jayhawk has been named to the Men’s Wooden Award All-American squad.
 In 2016, KU’s Perry Ellis was named Wooden All-American.
 The following season Frank Mason III won the Wooden Award and Josh Jackson joined Mason on the All-American team.
 In 2018, Devonte’ Graham was one of five finalists for the Wooden Award, also earning Wooden All-American honors.